Pack These Camping Essentials & Rest Easy…

 You could go with a survival tent, a cold-weather tent, or even a canvas tent.

-In the name of preparedness, you should have a backup emergency shelter such as an emergency survival blanket or bivy sack.
+In the name of preparedness, you should always have a backup emergency shelter, right?

 ↓ Skilled Survival’s TACT Bivvy Review